vyonizr/vyonizr.github.io/content/blog/2020-06-05-migrating-to-gatsbyjs/index.md

 I love the minimalism of Jekyll's Noir theme and I want to bring it together.
 Converting Shopify's [Liquid](https://shopify.github.io/liquid/) into React was challenging.
 I kept the SASS files instead of installing `styled-components` like I usually do to save time.
 Then there came a little issue.

-Jekyll and GatsbyJS has different parser.
+Jekyll and GatsbyJS have different parser.
 It is a different world.
 Jekyll uses [Kramdown](https://kramdown.gettalong.org/) while Gatsby uses [remark](https://remark.js.org/).
-There was significant difference on how it parsed syntax highlighting as they have different classes names and attributes.
+There is significant difference on how it parses syntax highlighting as they have different classes names and attributes.
 So, I did a workaround using `gatsby-remark-prismjs`.
 Some required custom styling to replicate Noir as close as possible.

 During the development, I learned cool stuffs: